ENG8803 Mechanics and Technology of Fibre Composites

 |School or Department :||Faculty of Engineering & Surveying|

 Examiner: Allan Manalo

 Moderator: Thiru Aravinthan

-This course provides students with an opportunity to develop a sound working knowledge of the use of fibre composite materials in structures.
+This course provides students with an opportunity to develop a sound working knowledge on the mechanics and the use of fibre composite materials in structures.

 Components and structures manufactured from fibre composites are used increasingly in variety of industries.
 Composite materials have many desirable properties over conventional metallic materials including high corrosion resistance, high strength to weight ratio, and they can easily be optimized to suit any applied load.
 This course aims to provide students with knowledge of the governing principles of composites, characterization, performances and other technical aspects of practical importance for practicing engineers and scientists.